BuffaloLab/Main/General Tools/Visualizations/imgEyeScatTimeLapse/README.md

 ###Description
 Creates a time-lapse visualization of eye position overlaid onto the image the animal was looking at.
 A line isn't drawn to connect the past and present points.
 Rather, only a handful of eye samples (as you many as you choose) are displayed each frame.
 It looks like this:

+###Caveats
-At present, this only works with images that were displayed full-screen, or in the center of the screen.
+* At present, this only works with images that were displayed full-screen, or in the center of the screen.
 Some tweaking would need to be done to allow for other options.
-Also, the eye data fed into the function needs to be in pixel coordinates.
+* The eye data fed into the function needs to be in pixel coordinates.

+###Syntax:
-###Syntax: imgEyeScatTimeLapse(imagePath, xEyeData, yEyeData, xEyeDataMin, xEyeDataMax, yEyeDataMin, yEyeDataMax, eyeSampRate, eyeSamplesPerFrame, outputVidPath, outputSpeed)
+    imgEyeScatTimeLapse(imagePath, xEyeData, yEyeData, xEyeDataMin, xEyeDataMax,
+                        yEyeDataMin, yEyeDataMax, eyeSampRate, eyeSamplesPerFrame, outputVidPath, outputSpeed)

 * imagePath = String of the filepath of the image the animal was looking at (i.e. 's:\eblab\image.bmp')
 * xEyeData = Matrix of the X eye positions